Variant cover: The speculator boom of the 1990s

 In reaction to the boom, comic book publishers began to market specifically to the collectors' market.
 Knowing that many collectors are completists, buying, for example, every issue featuring a certain character, publishers began to produce comics with multiple covers, and completists and speculators alike bought them by the millions.
 The variants often depended on whether the copy was sold through the direct market or at a newsstand.

 X-Men #1, from 1991, is the best-selling comic book of all time, with sales of over 8.1 million copies and nearly $7 million, according to a public proclamation by Guinness World Records at the 2010 San Diego Comic-Con.
 The sales figures were generated in part by publishing the issue with five different variant covers, designated #1A, #1B, #1C, #1D, and #1E.
 The first four covers show different characters from the book that form a single image when laid side by side, and a fifth, gatefold cover of that combined image, large numbers of which were purchased by retailers, who anticipated fans and speculators who would buy multiple copies in order to acquire a complete collection of the covers.

 Not every issue with variant covers sold well, but that did not dissuade the publishers.
 Variant covers graced the covers of titles from Marvel, DC, Valiant, and Image, as well as numerous small-press publishers.
 In 1993, DC Comics shipped the first printing of Superman #75, featuring the climax of "The Death of Superman" storyline, in a black polybag with a Superman armband inside.
 Collectors who wanted to keep their copy pristine but also read the story either bought multiple copies or subsequent printings (which had the same cover but not the polybag and fan incentives).
 Likewise, second printings of other issues with "gimmick covers" typically shipped without the gimmick.

 Jim Lee, now one of the co-founders of Image Comics, published variant cover comic books through his Wildstorm Studios imprint.
-Gen13 #1 bore 13 different covers, each with a character in an homage to a comic book, advertisement, or movie poster.
-DV8 #1 bore eight different covers, one a group shot and the rest representing the seven deadly sins.
+Gen13 #1 (Mar.
+1995) bore 13 different covers, each with a character in an homage to a comic book, advertisement, or movie poster.
+Dv8 #1 (Aug.
+1996) bore eight different covers, one a group shot and the rest representing the seven deadly sins.

+Marvel's practice of issuing multiple variant covers backfired terribly when the bottom fell out of the market in c.
+1997, as the company was stocked with multiple printings of variant and "collectible" issues that were no longer in high demand, and they could not cover the costs of their distribution service.